 6. Don’t forget about reputation

 The best way of earning more reputation is by recommendations.
 People now trust more to words they’ve heard from their friends or colleagues.
 It can be good or bad, depending on if the feedback was positive or negative.
 And if the feedback is negative, we’ve all heard that negative words spread 3x faster then positive.

 Because reputation is important, you want to make sure that your customers are spreading the good news about your company, not bad.
 You can earn that by making your customers happy.
 And when you’ve made them happy, stop for a second and think about the potential for referral marketing you’ve created.

 Relevant: 10 Rules How to Boost Customer Service

 Apple trains its employees to follow five steps of service they’ve adapted.
-These steps will help anyone in any industry (retail or service) enhance customer experience.
+These steps are here to help business to improve customer experience.
 So, you can either follow those steps or create your own.

-Disney’s customer service philosophy is truly an inspiration for every leader.
-Disney is known as one of the most famous that provide excellent customer service.
+For every leader, the customer service philosophy of Disney is truly an inspiration.
+Disney is known as one of the best-known customer service providers.
 They made it look so simple – because their number 1 goal is focusing on the customer.
-But it wasn’t easy, and it is all the result of a carefully constructed plan that is strictly followed.
+But it wasn’t simple, and it is all the result of a thoroughly built plan that is strictly followed.

-Disney doesn’t simply want to provide good customer service in certain places of the business; they want to provide excellent customer service in all areas.
+Disney doesn’t just want to provide good customer service in some company areas; they want great customer service in all fields.
 They offer a high-quality service and a guest experience that helps them to connect emotionally with a customer, which is far more better than any price paid.
 The company even has an institute dedicated to customer service, where other companies send their service professionals to be trained in their secrets.

-And in all that process, Walt understood that a great team is the success of his business, by saying: “Of all the things I’ve done, the most vital is coordinating those who work with me and aiming their efforts at a certain goal.”
+And in all this process, Walt recognized that the success of his company lies in an excellent team, by stating: “Of all the things I’ve done, the most vital is coordinating those who work with me and aiming their efforts at a certain goal.”